-Cheat Meals: A Fitness Friend Or A Foe?
+Cheat Meals: A Fitness Friend Or Foe?

 The concept of restricted diets has been around for centuries and so have our cravings for delicious high-calorie foods.
 People practice diet modification to lose weight, gain muscle, or improve overall health.
 The regimen and requirements of these diets can be widely different, but they often share one common thing — a “cheat meal” that allows the dieter to occasionally cater to his/ her food cravings.
+Cheat meals are something that many dieters look forward to when they are about to get started with a plan.
+Let’s understand more about them.

 What is a cheat meal?